How to Properly Shut Down Ubuntu Linux: A Complete Guide

 How to turn off the PC in Ubuntu Linux from the system menu

-The system menu is the standard and common way to shut down or turn off Ubuntu Linux.
-The system menu is in the top-right corner of the top bar.
+The system menu is the standard way to shut down or turn off Ubuntu Linux.
+You’ll find it in the top-right corner of the screen.

 Shutdown Ubuntu Linux from the command line

-If you prefer to use the Ubuntu Linux command line, open it by pressing the CTRL + ALT + T on your keyboard and run the commands below to shut down your PC.
+If you’re comfortable with the command line, you can open it by pressing Ctrl+Alt+T, then use the commands below to shut down your PC.

 sudo shutdown now

-If you want to schedule a shutdown at a specific time, use the 24-hour time format and specify the time with the shutdown command.
+To schedule a shutdown for a specific time, use the 24-hour clock format.
+You’ll specify the time with the shutdown command.

 example: shutdown at 5:00 PM